mcanyucel/Mini-Spotify-Controller/README.md

 ## New Features

+### 1.1.5

+* Make always on top feature optional.
+It can be enabled/disabled from the top bar button with a pin icon.

 ### 1.1.4

 * Song radio feature is added.
 This is basically the randomize function with the currently playing song as the only starting seed.